jostmey/dkm/antigen-classification-problem/dataset/README.md

 ## Antigen Classification Dataset

-10XGenomics has published a dataset of T-cell receptors labelled by antigen that we refer to as the antigen classification dataset
+10x Genomics has published a dataset of T-cell receptors labelled by antigen that we refer to as the antigen classification dataset
 [(link)](https://www.10xgenomics.com/resources/application-notes/a-new-way-of-exploring-immunity-linking-highly-multiplexed-antigen-recognition-to-immune-repertoire-and-phenotype/).
 For each T-cell, the V-gene, CDR3 sequence, and J-gene for both the α- and β-chains of the T-cell provide features characterizing the receptor.
 A multimer of barcoded pMHCs is sequenced with each T-cell to determine if any of the pMHCs interact with the T-cell